KOTORCommunityPatches/K1_Community_Patch/Tier Organization.md

 * Dense Aliens [JC's Dense Aliens](https://deadlystream.com/files/file/1290-jcs-dense-aliens-for-k1/)
 * Some poor quality commoner clothes textures were replaced with improved versions ported from TSL [ISSUE #32](https://github.com/KOTORCommunityPatches/K1_Community_Patch/issues/32)
 * Trandoshans lack a functioning soundset.
 New one created from sounds ported from TSL.
+* Added a blue skinned head variant for male Twi'leks ported from TSL

 ## Gameplay Tweaks
 These changes affect the gameplay, adjusting it to function how it was intended, or at least however the KOTOR community has deemed to be fairer than what was intended.